Flagsmith/react-navigation-focus-render/README.md

 # react-navigation-focus-render

 Screens within a stack or in tabs will still render when any global state(Redux/Context etc) is updated.
 This component lets you avoid these renders when the screens are inactive.

+Read a more in depth article about this [here](https://dev.to/kylessg/improving-your-react-native-application-performance-with-react-navigation-focus-render-2hih)

 # Installation